 The EU Looks To Unify The Bloc’s Cryptocurrency Regulations

 In recent years, the EU has taken initiatives to harmonise the European regulations of digital assets.
-In September 2020, the EU Commission proposed the Market in Crypto-Assets Regulation (MiCA) which laid out rules that regulate stable coins and crypto asset providers in the region.
+In September 2020, the EU Commission proposed the Market in Crypto-Assets Regulation (MiCA), which laid out rules that regulate the region's stable coins and crypto asset providers.

 Under the new rule, all crypto issuers will have to first publish a whitepaper and send it to their national supervisory authorities twenty days before the first issue.
 It also has rules against insider trading and market manipulation on crypto exchanges.

 On 14th March, 2022, The European Union parliament’s Economic and Monetary Affairs Committee voted in favour of the MiCA framework.
-The new framework aims to boost users’ confidence and support the development of digital services and alternative payment instruments, according to an official statement.
+According to an official statement, the new framework aims to boost users’ confidence and support the development of digital services and alternative payment instruments.

-The parliament will now enter into negotiations with the EU governments on the final shape of the bill.
+The parliament will now negotiate with the EU governments on the bill's final shape.